TimothyOwen/ForceTrainingLtd/README.md

 ## Clone Previous Expense Invoices

 Visualforce page that let's an instructor see a list of their previous expense invoices.
-They can then clone a specific expense invoice for the course that they are currently viewing.
+They can then clone a specific expense invoice, including all of it's related invoice line items, for the course that they are currently viewing.

 ![CloneExpense.png](docs/CloneExpense.png)